weblicht/curb/components/GenericDisplay/README.md

 valid argument for that function is a valid value for these props.

-On some components, there are also corresponding props to pass as `className` and `extras` to associated or contained components, such as for the label on a `Checkbox`.
+On some components, there are also corresponding props to pass as `className` and `extras` to contained components or HTML elements.
+For example, the `EmptyTable` component accepts `headClassName` and `headExtras` props, which are used to style the thead element inside the table.